There’s a difference between a satisfied customer and a loyal customer, says Shep Hyken, customer service expert.

 - Incentivize your customers.
 It’s a good idea to offer your prospects a discount or additional features for free, in exchange for their first name, birthday, preferred communication channel, phone number, and list of products they’re interested in.

 - Gate your valuable content.
 Show only a sneak peek of your most relevant content, such as e-books, reports or how-to guides, and allow your customers to download it after they sign up for your newsletter.
 This is a great tactic, and the fact that a prospect decides to leave their email address suggests that they’re genuinely interested in your content, which means they might be a good fit for your company.
+From there you just need a good email marketing solution to deliver the content.

 - Implement chatbots.
 According to Gartner, by 2020, 85% of all customer service interactions will be powered by these smart algorithms without any human interference.
 Chatbots can provide 24/7 support, collect customer information, and obtain valuable feedback in a conversational manner.
 Such always available customer service will engage your prospects and improve their experiences with your brand – they won’t have to wait for their turn to talk to a human agent or your regular working hours to get an answer to their product-related questions.
 Chatbots never sleep, and they can serve several customers at the same time.